fouzdertech/business-suite-doc/financial-management/income-management.md

-# Income Management in CloudOnex Business Suite
+# Income Management in FouzderIT Business Suite

 ### Overview

-CloudOnex Business Suite provides robust tools for tracking and managing your business income.
+FouzderIT Business Suite provides robust tools for tracking and managing your business income.
 This guide will help you understand how to record, categorize, and monitor your income effectively.

 ## Recording Income